yashwantS2/Placement-Prediction-Model/README.md

 # Placement-Prediction-Model
-Placement Prediction Model Using Python numpy and pandas
+Machine Learning Placement Prediction Model Using Python which can predict placement will happen or not on the basis of input CGPA and IQ.